Archive Social Media and Violence in Teenagers: Understanding the Impact

 Self-harm makes up a large percentage of violent acts carried out by teenagers.
 Various studies show that this kind of behavior usually begins at the age of twelve, and can continue well into adulthood.
 Although exact statistics on self-harm among teenagers aren’t available, evidence suggests that at least 25% of fourteen-year-olds have self-harmed.
 The actual number is thought to be much higher, however, as self-harming teens don’t usually come forward to talk about their problems or seek help.

 Self-harming is also more common among teenage girls, as they are more likely to take their aggression out on themselves (as opposed to boys who are more likely to be aggressive toward others).
 Teenage girls also generally struggle with their body image and go as far as to compromise their health to fit the bodily standards set for young women.
-In recent years, however, many influencers have been openly talking about their body image issues on social media and how they’re on the path to overcoming them; and this has proven to be helpful for teenage girls.
+In recent years, however, many influencers have been openly talking about their body image issues on social media and how they’re on the path to overcoming them.
+Fortunately, this has proven to be helpful for teenage girls.

 Sexual Violence (Child-on-Child Sexual Abuse and Rape)